thuya-cms/thuya-cms.github.io/docs/development/content-field-definition.md

-To create a new content field definition, a class needs to be inherited from one of the type specific classes:
+To create a new content field definition, a class needs to be inherited from one of the type-specific classes:

 - TextContentFieldDefinition
 - NumericContentFieldDefinition